Caddickbrown/SApps/README.md

 - Randomly generates a prompt from a list
 - Copy to clipboard button
 - 550+ prompts!
+- No installation required
+- Works on any computer
+- Works from a USB Drive

 ## Future
 ### v3.0